Jaylan Pearman: Queens Park Rangers

 On 19 June 2025, having been previously linked with the club, Pearman completed a move to EFL Championship side Queens Park Rangers, initially joining with the club's Development Squad.
+He made his debut on 12 August in a 3–2 loss away to Plymouth Argyle in the first round of the EFL Cup, playing the first 86 minutes.

+Pearman helped the Development Squad win the 2025–26 London Senior Cup after scoring a hat-trick in the final.

+On 14 August 2026, Pearman joined League Two club Swindon Town on a season-long loan deal.

 International career

 Pearman was one of three Perth players called up for the Australia under-20 team at the 2025 AFC U-20 Asian Cup in China.
 He scored the second goal of a 2–0 semi-final win over Japan, and a penalty in the 5–4 shootout win over Saudi Arabia in the final on 1 March, as Australia won the title for the first time.